Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 \subsection{Model Fitting}

 Each trial is represented as a unique implicit function.
 We jointly optimize the parameters of the implicit representations for N trials $\{ \phi_0, \phi_1, ..., \phi_{N-1} \}$, the body scaling, and site offset parameters $\beta$, to follow 2D and 3D keypoints extracted from video as well as orientation data recorded from the smartphone.
-This approach of jointly learning kinematics and body scaling and marker offset for the entire session has been called bilevel optimization \cite{werling_rapid_2022}.
+This approach of jointly learning kinematics and body scaling and marker offset for the entire session has been called bilevel optimization \cite{werling_addbiomechanics_2023}.
 For example, a session consisting of 10 trials would jointly optimize 10 implicit functions $f_{\theta_i}$ and a single set of body scaling parameters $\beta$.
+A single trial required 1 minute to optimize on a NVIDIA A100 GPU and 4.5 minutes to optimize on a consumer-grade (NVIDIA GeForce RTX 3050 Laptop) GPU.
+Trial length has little effect on runtime, and additional trials add only an incremental processing cost.

 For each training step, we evaluated every implicit function with a batch of 300 time samples for each trial to extract the predicted joint angles at those time points $\hat \theta(t)$, which is performed in parallel across all trials.
 Using these poses and scaling parameters, we performed GPU accelerated forward kinematic passes of our model (Eq. \ref{eq:fk}) to predict 3D joint locations for that training batch, $\hat{\mathbf x} = \mathcal M(\hat \theta(t), \hat{\beta})$.
 Next, we describe the losses used during this optimization.
 To reduce notational clutter, we drop the explicit time and trial dependence in the loss definitions.